Maharaja Ranjit Singh (TV series)

 Maharaja Ranjit Singh is an Indian historical drama television series created by Raj Babbar.
 It was directed by Chitraarth and Sikander Bharti and produced by Nadira Babbar and Kukoo Babbar of Babbar Films Private Limited.
 The drama aired on DD National from 13 April 2010 to 3 May 2011.
-The series is based on the life of Maharaja Ranjit Singh and cover's the part of history of Punjab from 1739 to 1812.
+The series is based on the life of Maharaja Ranjit Singh and covers the part of history of Punjab from 1739 to 1812.
 The show comprised 56 episodes.
 The music was composed by Jagjit Singh.
 Filming was done between 2004–2010.